bflad/tfproviderlint/passes/AT001/README.md

 Optional parameters:

-`-ignored-filename-prefixes` Specify filename prefixes to ignore, defaults to `data_source_`.
+`-ignored-filename-prefixes` Comma-separated list of filename prefixes to ignore, defaults to `data_source_`.
-`-ignored-filename-suffixes` Specify filename suffixes to ignore, defaults to none.
+`-ignored-filename-suffixes` Comma-separated list of filename suffixes to ignore, defaults to none.

 More information can be found at: https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy